 One thing I realized was that Colorado has an overpopulation of Whole Foods.
 In a good way.
 Whole Foods is to Colorado what McDonalds is to every other location on Earth.
 We have two Whole Foods at home and they are within 5 miles of each other.
 That’s nonsense.
 What was great about that though is that I didn’t have to transport my own food from home.
 Literally the first thing we did was go there to pick up some random meals and breakfast for the next day.

 But let’s get to the fun stuff!
 First place I found whose food I trusted was Fresh Thymes Eatery in Boulder.
-I loved all the paleo options they had!
-Oh and they had an entire case filled with desserts I could eat.
+They had an entire case filled with desserts I could eat.
 I couldn’t believe it.
 I kept asking “Are you sure everything’s gluten free?”
 Talk about food anxiety!
 My first trip there, I had some lettuce-wrapped steak tacos and a magic cookie bar.
 I went back and got this amazing pizza and another magic cookie bar because…wow!

 There was also a food truck in Denver called Quiero Arepas.
 Yes, a certified gluten free food truck!
 I never thought I would see such a thing.
 I managed to stop there twice and the second time I picked up both breakfast and lunch to-go because it was pretty much the best thing I had ever tasted.
 I have no clue what I got but one involved chicken, avocado, and citrus dressing and the other involved shredded beef, cheese, fried plantains, and other delicious things.